 delightful little computer.

-That said, most of the emulators only give you the basic hardware (the MESS driver is particularly unadorned).
+That said, many emulators only give you the basic hardware (the MESS driver is particularly unadorned).
 This was part of the reason I wrote my own.

 The Incredible KIMplement, in my very biased opinion, will give you probably the fullest view of what a KIM can do of the presently extant emulators.
-While I am still working on its feature set, it provides a standard TTY (a simulated ASR-33), includes an emulated KIM-4 with a total of 16K RAM, and is complete enough to run many programs from The First Book of KIM and even FOCAL and Tiny BASIC!
+While I am still working on its feature set, it provides a standard TTY (a simulated ASR-33) that you can even redirect to a real serial port, includes an emulated KIM-4 with a total of 16K RAM, and is complete enough to run many programs from The First Book of KIM and even FOCAL and Tiny BASIC — included and ready to run!
 What's more, it will run on a real Commodore 64, or any system that has a Commodore 64 emulator available (Macintosh, DOS, Windows, Linux/most Unices).
 Please give it a spin.
 ROMs are built-in and not required.
-(Current version 0.2b as of September 9, 2021.)
+(Current version 0.3 of as of February 5, 2023.)